Bailout Stigma: Cost of Bailouts and the Optimal Bailout Policy

-In the preceding analysis, we have abstracted from the cost of bailouts although it is a crucial part of policy debates.
-In this section, we evaluate alternative bailout equilibria and characterize the optimal bailout term $p_g$, with the cost of bailouts explicitly accounted for.
-To model the cost, we follow the literature \citep{tirole2012overcoming, chiu2016trading} and assume that raising a dollar of public funds used for the asset purchase program costs the society $(1+\l)$ dollars, where $\l\ge 0$ represents the deadweight loss of raising public funds, e.g., distortionary taxation.
-The welfare effect of a bailout policy would be then captured by the investment surplus generated by the policy minus the total cost of raising public funds that the policy would incur.
+So far, we have abstracted from the cost of bailouts, which is nevertheless a crucial element of policy debates.
+In this section, we evaluate the effect of bailout programs while explicitly accounting for the cost of bailouts.
+To model the cost, we follow the literature (\cite{tirole2012overcoming}, \cite{chiu2016trading}) and assume that raising a dollar of public funds in use for the asset purchase program costs the society $(1+\l)$ dollars, where $\l\ge 0$ represents the deadweight loss of raising public funds, such as distortionary taxation.
+While a budget deficit entails social cost, we assume that a budget surplus does not contribute to any direct social welfare.
+This is in keeping with the primary purpose of government intervention here, which is to bail out distressed firms and to support socially desirable projects, and not to profit from the intervention itself.\footnote{ This could be further justified by the assumption that profits from asset purchase are not easily converted to fund other government projects.
+If a budget surplus generates the commensurate welfare benefit---$\l$ per dollar---, the results below are still valid as long as $\l\ge\hat \t$. }

+To evaluate the welfare of an equilibrium resulting from government bailouts, we adopt a mechanism design perspective.
+In so doing, we allow for the policy maker to offer a menu of (arbitrarily numerous) bailout programs, not just a single purchase offer, and to adopt any information policy with regard to the identities of the firms that accept the programs.
+Offering multiple bailout programs is realistic and policy relevant.
+During the Great Recession, numerous programs were introduced to help out financially distressed firms, which varied in bailout terms and generosity.
+Similarly, information is an important tool for the policy maker; the policy maker may craft the disclosure policy to fine-tune the degree to which the identity of a bailout recipient is revealed to the market.

+While being fully general in these two dimensions, in keeping with our baseline model, we maintain the following assumptions: (a) the government programs are offered only in $t=1$; (b) the programs consist of a menu $\mathcal P_g$ of asset purchase offers such that $p_g \in [p_0, \overline P]$ for all $p_g\in \mathcal P_g$, for some arbitrarily high level $\overline P$, so that offered prices are at least as attractive as the {\it laissez-faire} price;\footnote{Recall that the assumption that government offers take the form of asset purchase programs is without loss, given that the investment returns are not pledgeable. } and (c) there is no rationing, meaning any (eligible) firms may choose any program made available by the government.